SURREY,...

 1. Paint

-Paint is one of the cheapest, easiest ways to update the look of your home before you list it.
-And you don’t need to be a professional painter to make this work for you, either.
-Watch a few videos online, pick your colors and go to town!
+Paint is one of the cheapest, easiest ways to update your home before listing it.
+You don’t need to be a professional painter to make this work for you.
+Watch a few videos online, pick your colors, and start painting!

-Lighter and neutral colors are preferred when selling because they tend to appeal to most people.
-You never know who will walk through the door to view the house, so it makes sense to keep the styling primary.
-You don’t have to paint every room, necessarily, just those that obviously need it.
-Rooms with dark paint, chipped or dirty paint are the ones that will benefit most.
+Lighter and neutral colors are preferred because they tend to appeal to most people.
+You don’t have to paint every room, just those that obviously need it.
+Rooms with dark, chipped, or dirty paint are the ones that will benefit the most.

 2. Exterior

-The exterior is the first thing buyers will see, so you want it to look good.
-Replace missing fence boards, add sod if the yard is looking the worse for wear, and clean up any junk that may have accumulated in the yard or on the outside of any storage sheds.
-Make sure the grass is mowed and that weeds are taken care of before someone comes to view the home.
-You can also plant some flowers in the beds to add color and make the place feel homier.
-Here are some low-cost exterior home improvements worth doing.
+The exterior is the first thing buyers see, so you want it to look good.
+Replace missing fence boards, add sod if the yard is in poor condition, and clean up any junk that may have accumulated outside.
+Make sure the grass is mowed and weeds are taken care of before someone views the home.
+Plant some flowers to add color and make the place feel homier.
+Here are some low-cost exterior home improvements worth doing:

 3. Kitchen

-As far as appliances go, buyers are going to expect these to work.
-If the oven, dishwasher or range are out of operation – or in awful shape – replacing them might be necessary to appeal to buyers.
+Ensure all appliances are in working order.
+If the oven, dishwasher, or range are in poor condition, replacing them might be necessary to appeal to buyers.

 4. Bathroom